ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-variables/type.md

 #### `modifier`

-Any of the available [modifiers](/fieldtypes/grid.md#modifiers), which will trigger the ouput the modifier provides.
+Any of the available [modifiers](/fieldtypes/grid.md#modifiers), which will trigger the output the modifier provides.

 ### Code examples